 Cotton twine, yarn, felt, metal, wood, ceramic flowers

-42.6 x 36.0 x 15.5 Size (in)William J. O’Brien explores the potential of a diverse range of media including paper, clay, textile, ceramic, steel, found
+42.6 x 36.0 x 15.5 (inch)William J. O’Brien explores the potential of a diverse range of media including paper, clay, textile, ceramic, steel, found

 sculptures by drawing.
 The colorful geometric patterns in his drawings are made through a process similar to Surrealist automatic writing techniques and evoke various U.S. visual cultures such as those related to psychedelia, op art, abstract expressionist painting, and architecture.
 The playful ceramic works, which are adorned with bright glazes, refer to a broad range of cultural elements such as ethnography, traditional crafts, poetry, pop and psychedelic cultures, and gay minimalism.For several years I have been earnestly investigating what my relationship with painting could be and how it would look by considering the history of artists before me who also have considered the influences of queer identity, counterculture aesthetics, and a respect and reverence for craft and art history.
 As a young queer kid growing up in rural Ohio, I was surrounded by traditional crafts such as quilting and crocheting.
 During these formative years, I was raised in a religious household and found refuge in music.
 My early music influences were Punk, Goth, Industrial and New Wave types of music.
 I see my art pieces as being a reflection of my own body, a living quilt painting.
 I also feel my pieces intentionally refer to the AIDS quilt, the felt works of Robert Morris as well as Ikebana arrangements.